THEBONESMITH/AlarmClockApp/README.md

 ## Installation

-To install, clone the repository and open the project in Xcode.
-Compile the project and run it on your macOS device.
+Clone the repository and open the project in Xcode to install.
+Build and run it on your macOS device.

 ## Support and Contributions

-For support or to contribute, please create an issue or pull request on GitHub.
-Your contributions to improving the alarm clock experience are appreciated.
+For support or contributions, feel free to open an issue or pull request on GitHub.
+Your input helps make waking up a better experience.

 ## License

-This project is freely available under the MIT License.
-For more details, see the LICENSE.md file.
+This project is available under the MIT License.
+See the LICENSE.md file for more details.